Who’s it for: Leaders who wish to help others love what they do.

 What’s it for: Activating the seeking systems to maximise contribution to the success of a business.

 For some time now, we’ve been looking for some scientific or academic validation to support People Activation.
-We even considered commissioning our own study; however, this newly released book does the job better than we could have ever hoped.
+We even considered commissioning our own study; however, this book does the job better than we could have ever hoped.

 ‘Alive at Work; The Neuroscience of Helping Your People Love What They Do' is written by Daniel Cable, Professor of Organisational Behaviour at London Business School.
 The book reveals that we all have a biological need to ‘seek’, to explore, experiment and learn; however business today is not conducive with this.